redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 yarn rw test
 ```

-This command starts a persistence process which watches for file changes and automatically runs any tests associated with the changed file (changing a component *or* its tests will trigger a test run).
+This command starts a persistent process which watches for file changes and automatically runs any tests associated with the changed file(s) (changing a component *or* its tests will trigger a test run).

 Since we just started the suite, and we haven't changed any files yet, it may not actually run any tests at all.
 Hit `a` to tell it run **a**ll tests and we should get a passing suite: